joharog/ALV-basic-code/README.md

 This was my first development from zero.

-Simple code without include, all in a program.
+Simple code without includes, all in a program.